 Emacs is a very powerful editor, therefore there are many benefits from using it as an email client, such as direct integration with org-mode for todo and task management or the amazing editing capabilities of Emacs to write emails.

-However, Emacs cannot do this natively, but there is great integration with a tool called mu
+However, Emacs cannot do this natively, but there is great integration with a

-tool is an indexer for your emails, and keeps track of them so that they are easily and quickly
+.
+This tool is an indexer for your emails, and keeps track of

-searchable.
-The author of this tool also wrote an emacs-lisp file that queries mu
+also wrote an emacs-lisp file that queries mu

-and provides a
+and provides a user interface in

-user interface in emacs to better interact with it and use it to read emails.
+emacs to better interact with it and use it to read emails.

 mu

-requires the emails to already be on the computer though, so the first step is to download them
+requires the emails to already be on the computer though, so the first step

-using IMAP.
+is to download them using IMAP.

 ** Downloading Emails

-IMAP is a protocol that can be used to download a copy of your emails from the server.
-A great tool
+IMAP is a protocol that can be used to download a copy of your emails from the

-to use to download them using IMAP is mbsync
+server.
+A great tool to use to download them using IMAP is mbsync

 sudo pacman -S isync

-This command line utility has to first be set up using a config file, which is usually located in
+This command line utility has to first be set up using a config file, which is

-, so that it knows where to download the emails from and how to authenticate properly.
+, so that it knows where to download the emails

 The most important parts to set up in the config file are